 The majority of applications were approved by staff under delegated authority from the Assessment Manager.
-These included dwellings, dwelling additions, sheds/garages, swimming pools, verandahs, carports, pergolas, and other types of minor outbuildings.
+Of the 563 applications assessed in the reporting period, 560 were granted planning consent while three (3) were refused.
+These applications included dwellings, dwelling additions, sheds/garages, swimming pools, verandahs, carports, pergolas, and other types of minor outbuildings.